 - TD Bank in its acquisition of Scottrade and of numerous banks, securities brokers, asset managers and other financial services businesses

-- Iberiabank in its proposed acquisition of Gibraltar Private Bank & Trust Company and its $1 billion acquisition of Sabadell United Bank
+- Iberiabank in its acquisitions of Gibraltar Private Bank & Trust Company and Sabadell United Bank

 - KeyCorp in its $4.1 billion acquisition of First Niagara Financial Group, Inc.